Transport in Timor-Leste: Road transport

-Roadways

-Overview
+History

+During the Portuguese colonial period, which lasted from 1702 to 1975, little was invested in development or even upkeep of existing infrastructure.
+As late as the years following World War II, there were still no paved roads in the colony, even in the capital, Dili.
+Outside of the capital, roads and bridges were in poor condition or nonexistent, with many locations accessible only by traditional paths used by indigenous inhabitants.

+Following the 1975 Indonesian invasion and subsequent occupation of the country, which lasted until 1999, substantial infrastructure development occurred, including a significant expansion of the road network.
+According to official figures, by 1995, 2,500 km of roads were constructed in East Timor, some 700 km of which were asphalted.
+The number of registered vehicles likewise rose from 118 in 1978 to 4,969 in 1996.

+Road network

 Timor-Leste has a road network of 6,041 km, of which about 2,600 km of roads are paved, and about 3,440 km are unpaved.

 The road network is made up of national roads linking municipal capitals (~1500 km), municipal roads linking municipal capitals to towns and villages (~870 km), urban roads within urban areas (~717 km) and rural roads within rural areas (~3112 km).

 As of 2003, Timor-Leste's main arterial roads were located along the north coast, and there were good sealed roads in and around urban centres.
 The central mountain ridge is rugged with a maximum elevation of 3000 m AMSL.
 In 2003, it could be crossed by road in several places, but the mountain roads were poorly maintained unsealed one-two lane tracks.
 Roads on the south coast were mostly unsealed and in poor condition.

 In a 2015 survey reported by the World Bank, 57% of the rural roads were rated either bad or poor.

-While under Portuguese rule, East Timor's road system, like the road network in all Portuguese colonies, adhered to right-hand drive.
-After the Indonesian takeover in 1975, the roads were made to switch to left-hand drive (like virtually all of present-day Indonesia).
+While under Portuguese rule, East Timor's road system, like the road network in all Portuguese colonies, adhered to right-hand traffic.
+After the Indonesian takeover in 1975, the roads were made to switch to left-hand traffic (like virtually all of present-day Indonesia).
 Upon independence in 2002 the left-hand traffic rule was retained.